-These degree programs are designed primarily for students planning to go on to graduate school or preparing for careers as industrial chemists.
-The American Chemical Society certifies these IU Northwest programs.
-Graduates of these programs will be recommended to the American Chemical Society as having fulfilled requirements of the ACS Committee on Professional Training.
+The American Chemical Society certifies the IU Northwest ACS degree.
+Graduates of these programs will be recommended to the American Chemical Society as having fulfilled requirements of the ACS Committee on

+Professional Training.
 The B.S. degree emphasizes science courses as major requirements outside of the major required core; the B.A. emphasizes non-science courses outside of the required major core.
-The B.S. is set up to enable the student to easily obtain a minor in a related area (see the following).
+The B.S. is designed to enable the student to easily obtain a minor in a related area.
+The proficiency examination requirement can be satisfied by receiving a grade of B- (minus) or better in chemistry courses at or above the 300 level.